[Image via Pixabay]

-Smartphones are capable of doing just about anything you need.
-From booking travel to finding gas prices, everything is at your fingertips.
-When it comes to managing your personal finances, your smartphone is great at helping you with that too!
-There are tons of apps out there for both Iphone and Android that assist you in everything from budgeting to even filing your taxes.
+Personal finance apps are great at helping you get control of and manage your financial situation.
+There are tons of apps out there for both iPhone and Android that assist you in everything from budgeting to even filing your taxes.
 With that being said, we all know not every app worth downloading.

 PocketGuard is free for both iPhone and Android and basically functions as a banking and budgeting app.
 It will show you the balance of your bank accounts as well as how much money you can spend for the day.
 It is highly secure since it connects to your accounts with an encrypted read-only connection, which allows you to quickly see how your accounts are looking while remaining secure.
 The app also sorts your bill payments, purchases, subscriptions etc. and factors in previous spending habits to give you an estimate of how much you can spend before heading in the red.

 This one is for both Android and iPhone and is free.
 We all wonder at times where all the money went when we reach the end of the month.
 All too often you may find those Starbucks runs are the culprit.
 Mvelopes provides you with tools that track your daily spending habits while keeping your budget on track.
 The app uses the envelope budgeting system which helps you plan your spending for the day.
 It also has a main screen where you can view your banking and credit card accounts.

 Home Budget with Sync is available for both iPhone and Android ($4.99) and is a great expense and budgeting app.
 One of its best features is their family sharing which lets users set a budget, and then sync both income and expenses with multiple devices.
 It is super easy to track your expenses and they also provide you with charts, infographics and lists of purchased items which helps give you an idea of your spending habits.